ericom-gideon/docs/docs/servers/how_to_activate_windows_server.md

 5. Click __OK__.

 6. Click __Close__.
-Your copy of Windows Server 2008 is now activated.
+Your copy of Windows Server 2008 or 2012 is now activated.